 If you don’t want to sacrifice the yard’s aesthetics, installing a wooden panel might be a perfect choice.
 Wood panels are straightforward and have many benefits, especially in the long term.

 This is even though they can only be used to fill up little gaps.
 Be careful only to buy mold-resistant wood; after installing the wooden panels, you’ll apply the mold-resistant spray.
 These wooden fence panels can also be used as wood fence gap fillers.
+Usually, wood fences are not very tall, so if you need to extend their height, we have some great ideas for you.

 11. Adding Metal Bars